ephemeraHQ/.github/profile/README.md

 # Ephemera

-Our mission is to increase the world’s freedom to communicate.
+Our mission is to secure the world’s freedom to communicate.

 We build infrastructure for the [**XMTP**](https://github.com/xmtp) ecosystem.